ShilohAntonyJohn/sper_hisparim/README.md

 A curated, no-fluff distillation of the most impactful books across psychology, entrepreneurship, biology, communication, and general knowledge — written by a builder, for builders.

-If you've ever wanted the core insight of a book without spending 6 hours reading filler, this is for you.

 **Why this over Blinkist or other summary services?**
 - **Free and open** — CC BY 4.0, no paywall, no account
 - **Builder's lens** — written by someone who actually ships products, not a book blogger.
 The curation reflects a practitioner's eye